 - Make a quick marinade with soy sauce (or tamari if you need it to be gluten-free), maple syrup, sesame oil, and vegetable oil.

-- Peel and cut sweet potatoes into fries approx. ½-inch thick.
+- Peel and cut sweet potatoes into strips of approx. ½-inch thick.

-- Brush the sweet potato fries with the marinade, then turn and brush the other side as well.
+- Brush the sweet potato strips with the marinade, then turn and brush the other side as well.

-- Preheat the oven to 400 Fahrenheit (200 degrees Celsius) and roast the sweet potato fries until soft and tender.
+- Preheat the oven to 400 Fahrenheit (ca. 204 °C) and roast the sweet potato strips until soft and tender.
 It will take approx. 30 minutes.

-- Wash, peel the beetroot and cut it thinner approx. ¼-inch fries.
+- Wash, peel the beet and cut it thinner approx. ¼-inch strips.

-- Sprinkle the beetroot fries with olive oil and with some black pepper.
+- Sprinkle the beet with olive oil and with some black pepper.
 Toss and turn.

-- Preheat the oven to 400 Fahrenheit (200 degrees Celsius) and roast the beetroot fries until soft and tender approx. 30 minutes.
+- Preheat the oven to 400 Fahrenheit (ca. 204 °C) and roast the beet strips until soft and tender for approx. 30 minutes.

-So you have prepared the sushi rice, the roasted sweet potato, and beetroot fries.
-You sliced up the avocado and grabbed several nori sheets.
-Now, the last step is to roll our maki sushi.
-How to do that?
+So you have prepared the sushi rice, the roasted sweet potato, and beet fries.
+You sliced up the avocado and grabbed some nori sheets.
+Now, the last step is to roll the sushi.
+Let us show you how to do that.

 - Take a bamboo mat and place a dry nori sheet on it.